juandlizarazo/arrgphotos/README.md

 ## Egg
 ### About
-Egg
+Egg explores the effects of density and spherical object distribution surrounding a central image of interest.
+It uses 2,000 white images which were placed around a Hack@Brown logo.
 ### Process
-We created Egg using 2,000 white images which were placed